-The rubber plant is a striking floor plant which adds a tropical feel to the indoor garden.
-Although the rubber plant, Ficus elastica, is cousin to the often-finicky Fiddle Leaf Fig plant, rubber plant care is not as daunting.
+The Rubber Plant is a striking floor houseplant that adds a tropical feel to the indoor garden.
+Although cousin to the often-finicky Fiddle Leaf Fig plant, Rubber Plant care is not as daunting.

-The rubber plant, native to tropical climates, can adapt well to the indoors, particularly if started indoors when young.
-In fact, if you do not live in USDA Hardiness Zones 11 or 12, you must grow your rubber plant indoors although it will enjoy an outdoor spot in the summertime.
+Also known as Ficus Elastica, the Rubber Plant is native to tropical climates and can adapt well to the indoors, particularly if started indoors when young.
+In fact, if you do not live in USDA Hardiness Zones 10 or 11, you must grow it indoors although it will enjoy an outdoor spot in the summertime.

-The rubber plant has an interesting growth pattern.
-New leaves grow in sheaths from nodes above existing leaves.
-The sheath becomes a burgundy colored spike which, as it lengthens, turns pink.
-The new leaf emerges from the sheath, shedding it as it grows.
+As an indoor tree, the Rubber Tree has waxy leaves that are oval-shaped and placed on thick stalks, as well as an interesting growth pattern.
+New leaves grow in sheaths from nodes above existing leaves, and the sheath becomes a burgundy colored spike which, as it lengthens, turns pink.

 The rubber plant can grow quickly – up to 24 inches in a good growing season.
 Interestingly, however, the rubber plant is not self-supporting and will need to be staked as it grows toward the ceiling.